 Having your new employees complete and sign the WorkSafe acknowledgement form holds your workers accountable.
 Once signed, the form can be stored in each employee’s file in case of any future need.

 Start at the Bottom

 Make sure all employees start from a baseline, no matter their skill level.
-“New employees should not be starting at the most dangerous spot on the job-site or with the most dangerous job,” says Sean Purcell, risk management technical manager at Builders Mutual.
+“New employees should not be starting at the most dangerous spot on the job-site or with the most dangerous job,” says Sean Purcell, risk management expert.
 “Builders must make sure employees are physically able to perform a task before assigning them to that job.”

 Instead of relying on a more seasoned employee to watch new hires and assess their capability, ask new hires to complete the WorkSTEPS program.
 As a partner with Builders Mutual, WorkSTEPS helps you determine the physical capabilities of new hires.
 Ultimately, WorkSTEPS produces individualized, objective, scientific data about the worker being tested.
 This information can help you make informed decisions about each new hires role on the job-site.